salonishah01/CSC510-FALL23-P28-Project3/README.md

 ## :bulb: Use Case

-- **_Students_**: Students coming to university are generally on a budget and time constraint and generally spend hours wasting time to search for products on Websites.
-Slash is the perfect tool for these students that slashes all the unnecessary details on a website and helps them get prices for a product across multiple websites.Users can compare prices for specific products across multiple e-commerce platforms, helping them make informed purchasing decisions.
-Make the most of this tool in the upcoming Black Friday Sale.
+- **_Students_**: As university-bound students often grapple with tight budgets and time constraints, spending hours scouring various websites for products becomes a daunting task.
+Enter Slash, the perfect tool tailored for students, adept at trimming away unnecessary details on websites.
+By swiftly gathering product prices across multiple platforms, Slash empowers students to make informed purchasing decisions.
+This tool is especially invaluable during crucial events like the upcoming Black Friday sale, where time-sensitive deals can be efficiently explored and capitalized upon.
-- **_Data Analysts_**: Finding data for any project is one of the most tedious job for a data analyst, and the datasets found might not be the most recent one.
-Using slash, they can create their own dataset in real time and format it as per their needs so that they can focus on what is actually inportant.
+- **_Data Analysts_**: The life of a data analyst is often marked by the arduous task of sourcing relevant data for projects, compounded by the challenge of obtaining the most recent datasets.
+Slash serves as a game-changer for data analysts, providing them with the capability to create real-time datasets formatted to their specific needs.
+This not only accelerates the data-gathering process but also allows analysts to concentrate on the truly significant aspects of their projects, free from the constraints of outdated information.
-- **_Market Analysts_**: Businesses and market analysts can use the website's data to gain insights into market trends, consumer behavior, and competitive pricing.
-Companies can perform competitive analysis by comparing their product offerings and pricing to those of competitors on different e-commerce platforms.
+- **_Market Analysts_**: In the competitive landscape of business, market analysts seek every advantage to gain insights into market trends, consumer behavior, and competitive pricing.
+Slash proves invaluable in this context, offering a treasure trove of website data for businesses and analysts.
+This data facilitates a comprehensive competitive analysis, empowering companies to benchmark their product offerings and pricing against competitors across diverse e-commerce platforms.
+With Slash, market analysts can stay ahead of the curve, informed by real-time market dynamics.

 ## :file_cabinet: API